• Skip to primary navigation

 Konbini

-This page is a great place to go to find videos about French pop culture.
+This is one of my favorite French Youtube channels to find videos about French pop culture.
 There are a lot interviews, and many of the videos have subtitles, so you can use them with beginners, too.
 This is a really fun way to learn about pop culture, and if you need materials to teach the foreign language culture standards, this is a great place to look!

 Comme une Française